 With that covered, there are three components of regrowth after a shave.
 We’re going to emphasize the balls here, but it’s just the extreme example.
 Shaving any part of your body faces the same issues.

 No matter how you groom your body hair, there are negative consequences that come paired with the massive benefits.
 The key to a happy life is to know how to mitigate the bad and keep the good.
 With manscaping, what you do after you groom is so much more important to the process.

-One other tip for cleanliness is to make use of the Magic Mat.
+One other tip for cleanliness is to make use of the Magic Mat™.
 It’s a disposable mat that can collect all of your hair clippings and make clean up a snap.

 If you stop after the shower, you’ll be much better off, but there are steps you can take to improve your skin and hair health beyond a simple shower.
 In fact, there are two easy steps that will get you amazing results with practically no effort.

 The first step is to use ball deodorant.
 If you’ve never tried one, you can already imagine how that will be good for your social life.
-When your ball deodorant is Crop Preserver, the benefits run much deeper.
-This is a ball deodorant that uses a special formula to help restore the pH of your skin after a shave.
+When your ball deodorant is Crop Preserver™, the benefits run much deeper.
 It also has a talc-like base that keeps your skin cool and hydrated without turning swampy.
 Best of all, it reduces friction as you go about your daily life.
 That’s nice in general, but when your skin is still sensitive from grooming, it’s the extra mile that helps you recover as quickly as possible.

 You can see why it’s important to manage regrowth after you manscape.
-When you aren’t used to the process, it can feel like a list of chores, but if you invest in the Perfect Package 2.0, it makes everything pretty easy.
-Everything you need is in one convenient bag, and applying your restorative products really takes no effort at all.
-When you’re ready to get smart about male grooming, you can find all of the products mentioned here at Manscaped.com.
+When you aren’t used to the process, it can feel like a list of chores, but if you invest in the proper tools and products, it makes everything pretty easy.
+When you’re ready to get smart about male grooming, you can find all of the products mentioned here at MANSCAPED.COM.